Why Traditional Sales Training Fails—and How to Fix It

 3. It Ignores Real-World Sales Scenarios

-Off-the-shelf programs don’t reflect your customers, products, or deal cycles.
-If salespeople can’t apply the training to live opportunities, it won’t stick.
+Off-the-shelf programs rarely reflect the realities of freight cycles, shipper expectations, or RFP-driven sales.
+If salespeople can’t apply the lessons to live bids or carrier negotiations, they won’t stick.

 Fix It: